rust-lang/rust/text/0000-string-patterns.md

 impl<'a, 'b> Pattern<'a> for &'b Regex  { /* ... */ }
 ```

-The lifetime paramter on `Pattern` exists in order to allow threading the lifetime
+The lifetime parameter on `Pattern` exists in order to allow threading the lifetime
 of the haystack (the string to be searched through) through the API, and is a workaround
 for not having associated higher kinded types yet.